Position: Postdoctoral Fellow

 Hours: 37.5 hours per week

-University Health Network (UHN) is looking for an advanced trainee to fill the key role of Postdoctoral Fellow in our Krembil Research Institute.
+University Health Network (UHN) is looking for an experienced professional to fill the key role of Postdoctoral Fellow in our Research Department.

 University Health Network (UHN) is a research hospital affiliated with the University of Toronto and a member of the Toronto Academic Health Science Network.
 The scope of research and complexity of cases at UHN have made it a national and international source for discovery, education and patient care.
 Research across UHN’s seven research institutes spans the full spectrum of diseases and disciplines, including cancer, cardiovascular sciences, transplantation, neural and sensory sciences, musculoskeletal health, rehabilitation sciences, and community and population health.
 Find out about our purpose, values and principles here.

-Vaccines (COVID and others) are a requirement of the job unless you have an exemption on a medical ground pursuant to the Ontario Human Rights Code.
+Vaccines (COVID-19 and others) are a requirement of the job unless you have an exemption on a medical ground pursuant to the Ontario Human Rights Code.

 More information and apply here.